• Home

 • This AI-driven data visualization tool does not need to be installed on your computer.
 So there’s no need to worry about malware and viruses infecting your desktop.

-• ChartExpo add-on for Google Sheets comes with a free 7-days trial, no credit card required.
+• ChartExpo add-on for Google Sheets comes with a free 7-day trial, no credit card is required.

 • The cost of accessing 50-plus chart templates is ONLY $10 a month after the trial period.